Double Disaster: Second DANA Storm Strikes Eastern Spain, Threatening to Worsen Historic October Flooding

 Snowfall in the Mountains

-In addition to the heavy rainfall, snow is expected in higher elevations.
-The Pyrenees and Cantabrian mountains could experience snow levels dropping to around 1,000 meters (3,280 feet).
+In addition to the heavy rainfall, is expected in higher elevations.
+The Pyrenees and Cantabrian mountains could experience levels dropping to around 1,000 meters (3,280 feet).
 These areas may see significant snowfall, adding to the already complex weather situation.

 While the intensity of the DANA storm is expected to decrease by November 15, residual strong showers may continue to affect Andalusia as the storm weakens.
 The ongoing recovery from the previous catastrophic flooding, combined with the looming threat of further severe weather, underscores the vulnerability of the region to extreme weather events.